harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/windows/windows-network-latency.md

 title: Windows Network Latency
 ---

-Windows Network Latency simulates a network latency scenario on Windows VMs.
+Windows Network Latency causes a network packet delay on Windows VMs for the target hosts by causing network packet delay using clumsy.
 It checks the performance of the application running on the Windows VMs.

 ![Windows Network Latency](./static/images/windows-network-latency.png)

 ## Use cases
 - Determines the resilience of an application when a network delay scenario is simulated on a Windows virtual machine.
-- Simulates the situation of network delay for processes running on the application, which degrades their performance.
+- Simulates the situation of network delay for dependent processes and microservices running on the application, which degrades their performance.
 - Helps verify the application's ability to handle network failures and its failover mechanisms.

 ## Prerequisites
 - Ensure that the [prerequisites](/docs/chaos-engineering/use-harness-ce/chaos-faults/windows/prerequisites) are fulfilled before executing the experiment.
+- Verify that [clumsy](https://jagt.github.io/clumsy/download.html) is installed on the Windows VM, since it is essential for this experiment.

 ### Mandatory tunables